asjad99/asjad99/README.md

 ####  Hi there 👋

-I am a:
- - Final year computer science Ph.D. student :mortar_board: at the University of Wollongong
+ - I'm a inal year computer science Ph.D. student :mortar_board: at the University of Wollongong
- - Python and open-source enthusiast, with a passion for building intelligent systems and using them to solve real world problems.
+ - I enjoy coding in Python and am a open-source enthusiast
  - My work centres on exploring applications of machine learning for process analytics, Decision Support and natural language understanding of text.
- - I write about my experiences at https://www.asjadk.io
+ - I have a passion for building intelligent systems and using them to solve real world problems. write about my experiences at https://www.asjadk.io
- - You can explore some of my Side projects, Research Prototypes (Proof-of-Concept) below:
+ - You can explore some of my  Research Prototypes (Proof-of-Concept), course projects and side projects below:

 <a href="">